 The Royal George, 18 Beach Street has a very long history.
 It was opened originally as The Mermaid around 1617.
 The name was changed to The Royal George in 1734 after HRH George 11.
 At some time between 1734 and 1850, it was taken over by the City of London Brewery, who rebuilt into a four storey hotel, and was competing with The Royal Pavilion Hotel for the continental trade.
 The Royal George was just about the only survivor of the devastation that was the whole of Beach Street in the second world war, and even that lost the top three floors.
 It was repaired and continued until it closed in 1982.
 Local businessman Jimmy Godden came along in 1984 and totally rebuilt the premises as the 'Old Royal George Restaurant'.
 Enterprise Inns now have control of the Royal George, and it is back to being a pub again.
 However food is still available, and in the summer you can sit with your drink on the patio, and buy ice cream and fast food from a small kiosk.

 The Pullman in Church Street has only been in business since 1977, quite new by the standards of most of the Folkestone pubs.
-The photo above was taken a year after it opened, and here it is below, still in business.
+The photo above left was taken a year after it opened, and here it is in 2018, still in business.

-The Railway Bell had been a Folkestone fixture since 1863, although it had been rebuilt at some point.
-The photo above was taken in 1978, and the one below shows how it looked when it was awaiting demolition.
-A Tesco Express now stands on the site as seen below.
+The Railway Bell on the corner of Dover Road and Alexandra Street had been a Folkestone fixture since 1863, although it had been rebuilt at some point.
+The photo above left was taken in 1978, and the one on the right, shows the Tesco Express built on the site after demolition.

 The Red Cow on Foord Road is the second oldest pub in Folkestone, and has a pretty colourful past, which includes the ghost of a woman who died on the premises, who still haunts the bar from time to time.
 If you would like to read more on the history of this pub, they have it all on their website The Red Cow